GlorytoAlmightyGod/let_me_SEE_freely/README.md

     what is so genius, so special about me to have that problem fixed in Reality? it is all just a delusion. am i NOT the friend of "machine"? do i want it to execute instructions aimlessly? i still do not know the answer of the_WHY_question!

+**real_time_perceptions_in_problems_environment:**
+    from having not a single clue with a fearfull attitude surrounding it's existence to i myself will say "what else is there in it?". how much energy can it take from me after all? good things just take time BUT is it that much?

+    IF the chosen way of investigation in a problems-environment is NOT good enough, THEN will i not RE-DOUBT my own correct conclusions with respect to exceptions? am i aware of all the mistakes i am prone to make? will i not MISS-TAKE right for wrong?

+    once i know what i am missing to be on the right way, the only thing i can think of is "what was i thinking all this time!";
+    i am also become unable to make sense of the logic that i was thinking as correct. it is weird.

+    many problems can be fixed without making my friendly machine do MUCH things; less conditions, less instructions, clear instructions, less exceptions.

+# README_for_my_blissfull_self

+without having prepared,
+while having no clue,
+i wish to pose as a champion.

+IF i do not read **_this_** text;
+THEN something bad may happen? do i not need to give myself the freedom to know it 3 times? am i fearing not being able to stop myself from fearing? improving the workings of profit-loss-complex is not known to me? it is clear if and only if i can speak it out loud in a way that originates from a self-evident root.

 **beliefs_i_cherish:**
     IF i do not know how to do a_certain_thing in Reality;